🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Scan orientationAny directionMust align with scanner axis

-Damage toleranceHigh (Level H = 30% redundancy)Low — single corrupted bar fails
+Damage toleranceHigh (Level H = 30% redundancy)Low — one corrupted bar fails the scan

 Retail/shipping complianceNot standardRequired (GS1 UPC, Code 128)

 Use QR codes for internal asset management.
-Use 1D barcodes when your labels need to integrate with retail checkout, shipping systems, or GS1 requirements.
-BatchPrintGTIN generates both — use the bulk barcode generator for shipping labels and the bulk QR generator for asset tags.
+Use 1D barcodes when labels must integrate with retail checkout, shipping systems, or GS1 requirements.
+BatchPrintGTIN generates both — the bulk barcode generator for shipping labels, the batch QR generator for asset tags.

 Building Your Asset Tag CSV